-Frequently Asked Questions - Citizen Services
+Frequently Asked Questions - Permitting & Licensing

 It’s a multi-approval workflow solution for permits and licenses.
 From building permits and planning and zoning applications to pet and business licenses, this gives citizens or developers a way to apply and pay online while tracking their application through the approval process – rather than having to drive down to City Hall with paper plans and applications or a checkbook for payment.